Skip to contents

 )

 In questions of these types the objective is to fill in the gaps with the terms indicated.
 If the variable type has the default value (empty string), the values are filled by dragging and dropping.
-If we define a value other than empty in the variable type, they are filled by selecting from a list.
+If we define a value x in the variable type, they are filled by selecting from a list.

 Gaps in the statement are defined by numbers in double brackets, as shown in the following examples.